benitakbritto/CS-739-Distributed-Systems/P1/README.md

 ./client ${client_port} ${server_hostname} ${server_port}
 ...

+Reliable Communication
+Reason about the following,

+A. Performance:

+Overhead of sending a message.
+File - client.c (line 50-54) time taken by sendto() call

+Total round trip time of sending a message and receiving an ack File - client.c (line 50-61) time taken before sending mssg and after receiving ack Calculated by method timespec_diff (line 17-25)

+Bandwidth achieved when sending a large number of max-sized packets between sender and receiver.
+File - client.c (line 176) avg rtt is calculated in (line 164-170)

+Above three running on a single machine vs two.
+We have all readings in 1 machine vs 2.

+Explain what limits your bandwidth and how this can be done better.
+Explained in presentation

+B. Reliability:

+Demonstrate your library works by controlled message drops.
+Timeout set by setsockopt() and checked by err code (line 66) Retries are implemented in client.c (line 146-153)

+The receiver code must be equipped to drop a percentage of packets randomly.
+Message drops in serverbasic.c (line 22-24)

+Measure round-trip time for various drop percentages while sending a stream of packets.
+RTT calculation in client.c (line 154, 165, 169)

+C. Compiler Optimization:
+For the above experiments, what’s the observation you made for compiler optimization’s influence on performance? changes made to Makefile compilation command with optimization flags O1, O2, O3, Os, Ofast results mentioned in presentation

+Inferences:

+Overhead:
+We measure overhead by taking timing for sento() call.
+This method sends data on socket and returns.
+Non- blocking call.
+Overhead increases with increase in packet size as a fraction of rtt too because large packets require more time in buffer management, message copies, checksumming, as well as for controlling the network interface.
+On a single machine, one way processing overhead is ~20%-30% of round trip time.
+Similar overhead would be seen at server side.
+This overhead causes high end-to-end latencies and thus limits our bandwidth.
+For 2 machines, the network latency increases, hence overheads are not a very significant factor.
+They contribute by ~5-8% to rtt.
+For small messages, reducing the overhead would help us achieve more bandwidth.
+We observe a dip close in overhead around 1500-2k packet size (MTU)

+Bandwidth:
+The communication bandwidth of a system is often measured by sending a virtually infinite stream from one node to another.
+We are sending a packet and waiting for acknowledgement from server.

+For VMs located at California and Iowa, we observed packets> 1500 bytes timing out even when server drop % was set to 0.
+The network congestion and distance between the machines also impacts the throughput since UDP is connectionless.
+Our bandwidth is limited by packet _size and non streaming fashion.
+We can improve bandwidth by sending packets in streaming fashion and by reducing processing overhead.

+Compiler Optimization:
+We experimented with optimizations -O1, -O2, -O3, -Os and -Ofast.
+The size of the binary decreased and there was a slight improvement in rtt and bandwidth measurements but not too significant.

 # part 3
 ### General
 * For marshaling and unmarshaling we test on int, double, strings of lengths 512, 1024 and 2048, and complex data types 1 (int, double, string len = 512), 2 (int, double, string len = 1024), 3 (int, double, string len = 2048)